-Now in its seventh year, "Strings Day” is an annual collaboration that bring together musicians of the Philharmonic with sixth grade string players from all five of Arlington’s public middle schools.
+Now in its eighth year, "Strings Day” is an annual collaboration that bring together musicians of the Philharmonic with sixth grade string players from all five of Arlington’s public middle schools.
 Maestro Wood conducts the Philharmonic players in a performance representing the range of music that is accessible to string musicians.
 The professionals then shift into “workshop” mode, working side-by-side with the young musicians, offering tips and suggestions as they practice individual pieces.
 As a finale to the sessions, the Philharmonic musicians perform with the students.

 Music Director A. Scott Wood presents entertaining and informative lectures through Arlington’s “Encore Learning” program.
 These college-level, noncredit courses on music appreciation are offered for adults age 55 and older and are free of charge to Arlington residents.
 He has been teaching courses on music topics through Encore Learning since 2013.